madfam-io/plinto/tests/test-app/README.md

 # Test Application

-Simple application using Plinto SDK for validating user journey tests.
+Simple application using Janua SDK for validating user journey tests.

 ## Purpose

-This test app simulates a real application integrating Plinto authentication.
+This test app simulates a real application integrating Janua authentication.
 It validates that:
 - SDK integration works as documented
 - Authentication flows complete successfully